Merina people: Social stratification

 Among all the Malagasy ethnicities, the Merina historically have had a highly stratified caste system.
 The Merina people were divided into four strata throughout history: the Andriana (nobles), the Hova (freemen), the Mainty (vassals) and the Andevo (slaves) during the colonisation of Madagascar.
 The Mainty are wrongly confused with the Andevo who were slaves to the Hova and even to other Mainty, also known as Mainty telo reny.
 Pre-conquest Merina slaves and slaves from other parts of Madagascar were mostly captured during Ranavalona I's reign.
 In the ancient times, the fotsy-mainty dichotomy among Merina, translated as white-black, were not based on physiognomy, according to Karen Middleton, but whether they have a family tomb: fotsy have family tomb, mainty are those without one or those who have established a recent tomb.
 Today, Malagasy people commonly refer to the Merina people as fotsy, meaning Highland Malagasy people whose Andriana were buried within the sacred hills of the Imerina kingdom.
 On the other side, the Mainty, initially servants to the Andriana, are most commonly associated with the Sakalava people from the west coast of the island due to their seemingly African heritage.

 Each strata had been then hierarchically subdivided.
 The Andriana are divided into six sub-strata, each had an inherited occupation, and were endogamous.

 The nineteenth century records show that Andevo were both Malagasy and African slaves.
 They made about a third of the Merina population.
 Muslim and European merchants traded slaves within the Imerina kingdom and on the coast of Madagascar.
 In addition to the Andevo, nobles and freemen used East and Southeast African slaves for their own plantations between 1795 and 1895.
 Marriage and any sexual relations between the fotsy and mainty were taboo.
-According to a 2012 report by Gulnara Shahinian, the United Nation's Special Rapporteur on contemporary forms of slavery, the descendants of former slave castes continue to suffer in contemporary Merina society and cross-caste marriages are socially ostracized.
+According to a 2012 report by Gulnara Shahinian, the United Nations' Special Rapporteur on contemporary forms of slavery, the descendants of former slave castes continue to suffer in contemporary Merina society and cross-caste marriages are socially ostracized.